clairey-zx81/json-model/SPEC.md

 Names are restricted to simple identifiers (letters, numbers, underline, dash…).
 Beware that all-capital ASCII identifiers are reserved for predefs.

-The special empty string `""` proprety allows to declare the URL-identifier of the model itself.
+The special empty string `""` property allows to declare the URL-identifier of the model itself.

 ### References and Imports